Hydronephrosis in Babies: Causes, Symptoms & Treatment

 - Pain when urinating indicated via crying or irritability

-Since hydronephrosis is not a disease in itself, but rather a condition caused by other factors, the diagnosis is two pronged.
+Since hydronephrosis is not a disease in itself, but rather a condition caused by other factors, the diagnosis is two-pronged.
 The first step would be to establish that the condition exists in your baby.
 The second step would be to determine what is causing the blockage.

-- Renal Ultrasound (RUS): This ultrasound is focused directly over the renal system of your baby to give the doctor a better and complete picture of the condition of the kidneys.
+- Renal Ultrasound (RUS): This ultrasound is focused directly over the renal system of your baby, to give the doctor a better and complete picture of the condition of the kidneys.

 - Voiding Cystourethrogram (VCUG): In this test, a liquid dye is injected into your baby’s bladder using a catheter.
-Once your baby urinates, the flow of the dye will be picked up via X-ray.
+Once your baby urinates, the flow of the dye will be picked up via an X-ray.

 - Renal Scan (MAG 3): This test involves injecting a small amount of radioisotope into your baby’s bloodstream.
 As it finds its way into the renal system, a special gamma camera will take pictures of the radioisotope.
-With this test, the doctor will be able to compare the functioning of both the kidneys while also determining the extent of the blockage.
+With this test, the doctor will be able to compare the functioning of both the kidneys, while also determining the extent of the blockage.

-- Foetal intervention: If the condition of the kidneys and the rest of the renal system looks to be critical, then your doctor will want to intervene at this time itself.
+- Foetal intervention: If the condition of the kidneys and the rest of the renal system looks to be critical, then your doctor will want to intervene at that time itself.
 This will include neonatal surgery and maternal-foetal medicine.